Arrangements for the beginning and end of the school day:

-Unless other arrangements have been made (e.g. Music helpers, Y5 Mathletics), pupils should not arrive until 8.45 am when the school gate is opened.
+Unless other arrangements have been made (e.g. attending Badger Club, helping a staff member) pupils should not arrive until 8.45 am when the school gate is opened.
 Pupils should make their way directly to their classroom on arrival, where they will have quiet tasks to do until the register is taken at 8:55.
-The side gate will be locked at 9.10am.
+The side gate will be locked at 9.00am.
 After that time, the only access to the school is through the front door.
 All latecomers must enter by the front door and report to the school office.

 The End of the Day

 Pupils in Reception, Year 1 and Year 2 will be dismissed to a parent/carer or responsible adult.
 If another adult is collecting your child you must inform your child’s class teacher in advance.